Ryan Coisson: Building Wealth and Managing Risk

 53:56.90 – Brian David Crane

-And doing it in a way How do I encapsulate this correctly like doing it like you’re going to wind up back in business with it right? like it’s not going to be so It’s not like you’re um, it’s not like you’re getting into creative writing and you want to go off and write a novel about you know the American West or um.
+And doing it in a way how do I encapsulate this correctly?
+Like you’re going to wind up back in business with it right?
+Like it’s not going to be so, it’s not like you’re getting into creative writing and you want to go off and write a novel about The American West or..

 54:13.20 – Ryan Coisson